 Existing law allows the juvenile court to adjudge certain children to be dependents of the court under certain circumstances, including when the child is abused, a parent or guardian fails to adequately supervise or protect the child, as specified, or a parent or guardian fails to provide the child with adequate food, clothing, shelter, or medical treatment.

-It also declares that a child is within the dependency jurisdiction of the juvenile court if the child is a victim of sexual trafficking, or receives food, shelter, or money in exchange for specified sexual acts, as a result of the failure or inability of his or her parent or guardian to protect the child.
+It also declares that a child is within the dependency jurisdiction of the juvenile court if the child is a victim of sex trafficking, or receives food, shelter, or money in exchange for specified sexual acts, as a result of the failure or inability of his or her parent or guardian to protect the child.

 While children that are victims of sexual trafficking can be adjudged as a dependent of the juvenile court system, there is a loophole that leaves out children soliciting or engaging in any act of prostitution or loitering in a public place with the intent to commit prostitution, and the child’s parent or guardian has failed to protect the child.
 Including this unintentionally left out group of minors allows the juvenile court system to remove them from these additional harmful and neglectful situations.